lucrnz/site/src/content/blog/cf-pages-tutorial.md

-+++
+---
+title: "How to deploy your site to Cloudflare pages"
+date: "2023-02-06"
-title = "How to deploy your site to Cloudflare pages" date = 2023-02-06 description = "Take advantage of CI/CD and cf-pages free tier"
+description: "Take advantage of CI/CD and cf-pages free tier"

-[extra]
-cover_img = "/images/blog/cf-pages-tutorial/annie-spratt-5cFwQ-WMcJU-unsplash.jpg"
-cover_alt = "Vintage page sheet background"
-long_description = "In this article, you'll learn how to deploy a static website to Cloudflare Pages using GitHub's CI/CD platform."
+longDescription: "In this article, you'll learn how to deploy a static website to Cloudflare Pages using GitHub's CI/CD platform."
-+++
+coverImg: "/images/blog/cf-pages-tutorial/annie-spratt-5cFwQ-WMcJU-unsplash.jpg"
+coverAlt: "Vintage page sheet background"
+---

 > **Disclaimer**: I am not affiliated with Cloudflare nor they sponsor me.
 This article is for sharing information that I find useful.